s-blu/obsidian_dataview_example_vault/00 Meta/Vault To Do.md

 ## Queries
 - [ ] Add the examples from the Dataview documentation (with back reference) for easy try-outs
-- [ ] Add TABLE queries that showcase the basic syntax
 - [ ] Add TASK queries that showcase the basic syntax
 - [ ] Add the [possibility to burn out dataview queries with markdownTable and templater](https://github.com/blacksmithgu/obsidian-dataview/discussions/1241) (also [here](https://forum.obsidian.md/t/dataviewjs-snippet-showcase/17847/225) ) with a back reference, explanation and example code
 - [ ] Add [the usage of Object.assign for duplicating entries into custom made groups](https://discord.com/channels/686053708261228577/875721010144477204/1003404078233178263) and [the metadata based groups](https://discord.com/channels/686053708261228577/875721010144477204/1005498669719638119) as a variant - and try if [dv.clone](https://blacksmithgu.github.io/obsidian-dataview/api/code-reference/#dvclonevalue) is a good alternative to Object.assign